Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 Inspiration for this project came from:
 Remembering the 80’s TV show **The A-Team**, about a band of mercenaries, whom, if you could find them, then you could hire them to solve your problem.
-Taking that core idea and merging it with Marvels Avengers.
+Taking that core idea and merging it with some of the characters from Marvel's Avengers.

 ## Disclaimer
 The content of this website is solely for educational purposes.